twolfson/if-i-were-to-build-a-startup-web-app/examples/django-limited-ajax-react-tailwind/README.md

         - Similar setup to kitsune but `settings.py` is in a `koku/koku` folder, along with `wsgi.py`
         - More confident that's serving as Django and app core (e.g. users, worker queue)
         - whereas other folders are extensions to that
+- Was about to restart with renaming `mysite` to `myproject` but it's the same outcome.
+Leaving as-is

+- Following https://docs.djangoproject.com/en/4.2/intro/tutorial01/ quite closely to remind self of basic setup (so different when working on an existing repo)
+- We def need to reconsider things around `myapp` since the naming isn't great for URLs =/